History of the Mediterranean region: Roman Mare Nostrum

-When Augustus founded the Roman Empire, the Mediterranean sea began to be called Mare Nostrum (Latin: "Our Sea") by the Romans.
+When Augustus founded the Roman Empire, the Mediterranean Sea began to be called Mare Nostrum (Latin: "Our Sea") by the Romans.
 Their empire was centered on this sea and all the area was full of commerce and naval development.
 For the first time in history, an entire sea (the Mediterranean) was free of piracy.
 For several centuries, the Mediterranean was a "Roman Lake", surrounded on all sides by the empire.

-The empire began to crumble, however, in the fifth century and Rome collapsed after 476 AD.
+The empire began to crumble in the 3rd century.
+It recovered briefly, only to begin its decline again.
+By 435 AD it had lost southern France and all of Iberia to the Visigoths, and much of North Africa to the Vandals, thus ending its monopoly over the Mediterranean coast.
+Despite this, the Roman Empire did not collapse until May 29, 1453 AD.

 Sasanian and Byzantine times

 The Eastern Roman or Byzantine empire began its domination of the Levant during its wars with neighbouring Sassanid Persia.
 The rule through the 6th century AD saw climatic instability, causing inconsistent production, distribution, and a general economic decline.
 The Sasanians gained territory on Mediterranean land regularly, but the Eastern Romans remained superior in the Mediterranean sea for centuries.
 In the first quarter of the 7th century CE, the Sasanians took swaths of the Mediterranean region from the Eastern Romans during the Byzantine–Sasanian War of 602–628, though the Sasanians lost territories by the end of the war.
 Ultimately, Byzantine domination in the region was forever finished by invasions of the Arabs and later the Turks.